Yongjuseong/Smart-Home-System_2/README.md

-# RaspberryPi_PC_MQTT
+# Smart Home System - 2

-It's the example of using MQTT in pc and raspberrypi3.
+It's the project using MQTT in pc and raspberrypi3.

 You can use your own host ip and broker you want in the code.